tjboise/Damage_Density/README.md

 *area_account.m*: To get the damages' area.

 *gcul.m*: Calculate the gradient on the edge of damages.

+The accuracy of the damage density index.

+---

 *gradient_main.m*: To process the pictures like.